Can teenage Boys Appreciate Classical Music?

 Rise at three every morn,

-Milk the hen with the crumpled horn,
+Milk the hen with the

 Scrub the wife every day,